WCSCourses/prs_2023/modules/Day3.docx.md

 1) Compute the P -value in your original data, denoted as obs.p, at the "best" threshold.
 2) Then shuﬄe the phenotype and obtain the P -value of the "best" threshold for this null phenotype, denoted as null.p
 3) Repeat 2) N times
-4) Calculate the empirical P -value as:
+4) Calculate the empirical P-value as:
 >
  $` Pemp = (\sum(obs.p > null.pi + 1) / (N + 1) `$
 You will have to specify the number of permutation (N ) to perform by providing --perm N as a parameter to PRSice.